Sam Peckinpah's "Salad Days": Background

 The sketch is an example of the Python team's fondness of the 'double spoof', and a forerunner of the mashup genre.
-It targets both the genteel stage musical and the work of the controversial director Peckinpah and his exaggeration of extreme bloodshed and violence in his films.
+It targets both the genteel stage musical and the work of controversial director Peckinpah and his exaggeration of extreme bloodshed and violence in his films.
 By the time the sketch was shown in 1972, Peckinpah had achieved notoriety for the level of violence in his films, particularly Straw Dogs which received an X rating by the BBFC.
 The sketch also mentions contemporary director Ken Russell.

 Director Ian MacNaughton insisted on deliberately using an excessive level of blood, telling the production team that it "cannot be overdone".
-The slow-motion technique of the shooting Idle's character parodies Franco Arcalli's editing of Michelangelo Antonioni's film Zabriskie Point.
+The slow-motion technique of the shooting of Idle's character parodies Franco Arcalli's editing of Michelangelo Antonioni's film Zabriskie Point.

 This sketch follows the famous Cheese Shop sketch in the television episode.

 Reaction

 Peckinpah reportedly loved this sketch and enjoyed showing it to friends and family.
 Peckinpah later became a friend and drinking companion of Graham Chapman when Chapman moved to Los Angeles in the late 1970s.
 Peter Cook recalled a drinking session with Chapman, Peckinpah, and Keith Moon, brainstorming ideas for the movie Yellowbeard.

-Robert Hewison's book Monty Python: The Case Against contains extracts from a BBC viewers panel's response to the show, and there were complaints that this particular sketch was "over the top", "horrific", and "sick".
+Robert Hewison's book Monty Python: The Case Against contains extracts from a BBC viewers panel's response to the show, and there were complaints that this particular sketch was "horrific", "sick", and "unnecessary".